babelouest/glewlwyd/docs/GETTING_STARTED.md

 When an authentication scheme needs to store specific data for a user, it will use the database rather than the user backend.
 So a user will be able to register a scheme even if the user backend is in read-only mode.

-Please note that a user won't be able to register nor authenticate wih a scheme if the scheme isn't required to authenticate one of the user's scope.
+Please note that a user won't be able to register nor authenticate with a scheme if the scheme isn't required to authenticate one of the user's scope.

 Go to `parameters/schemes` menu in the navigation tab.
 Click on the `+` button to add a new scheme instance.
 The scheme modules available are:

 - E-mail code scheme
-- Webauthn scheme
+- WebAuthn scheme
 - HOTP/TOTP scheme
 - TLS Certificate scheme
 - Retype-password scheme